malramsay64/phd-thesis/01_Methods/Machine_Learning.md

 # Machine Learning Methodology

 The field of machine learning has been actively researched for over 40 years.
-Developing the ideas of helping computers make better decisions for us.
 The relatively recent surge of both research and commercial interest is the result of widely available computing power.
 This has seen the rise of more complex algorithms like deep neural networks.